MasaCMS/documentation/02_content/02_adding-content/02_via-administrator.md

 4. After makeing changes, click on the button 'Publish' to save your work.

 ## Adding Components
 Component are small parts of content that can be placed on parts of the template of a Masa CMS Page.
 Their power lies in their re-usability; a single component can be used numerous of times.
-For example; a component that resembles a banner can be placed on mulitple templates on your site.
+For example; a component that resembles a banner can be placed on multiple templates on your site.
 When this banner component is updated, then automatically the banner is updated on the whole site.

 You can add a component as follow: